photon-hq/advanced-imessage-ts/DESIGN.md

 ---

-## Proto is the Contract
+## Proto and Codegen

+`proto/photon/imessage/v1/*.proto` — committed, versioned, the contract. `src/generated/` — gitignored, regenerated via `bun run generate`.

+We use **ts-proto** with `outputServices=nice-grpc,outputServices=generic-definitions`. ts-proto generates:
+- Native nice-grpc `ServiceDefinition` objects — no adapter layer
+- Typed `ServiceClient` interfaces where unary methods return `Promise<Response>` and streaming methods return `AsyncIterable<Response>` — no wrapper types
+- `oneof` fields as plain optional properties — just `if (proto.field)`, no discriminated `oneofKind` ceremony
+- `Date` for Timestamp fields — no manual conversion
+- Code that compiles under full strict mode

+The previous codegen (protobuf-ts) required an adapter to bridge its `ServiceType` to nice-grpc, produced `UnaryCall` wrapper types that needed destructuring, used `oneofKind` discriminated unions that broke under `strict: false`, and couldn't compile with `noUncheckedIndexedAccess`.
+We switched rather than weakening the tsconfig.

-`proto/photon/imessage/v1/*.proto` — committed, versioned. `src/generated/` — gitignored, regenerated via `bun run generate`.
-Handwritten types in `src/types/` are the public API. `src/transport/mapper.ts` bridges generated <-> public.
+Handwritten types in `src/types/` are the public API. `src/transport/mapper.ts` bridges generated types to public types.
 Same Mapper pattern the server uses.

-Generated types have `BigInt`, flat `Timestamp`, verbose names, no brands.
-We don't export them.
-We wrap them.

 ### When the server changes